 1934 Amalgamated with Shredded Wheat FC, although both clubs maintained their separate identities.
 Commenced playing at the Shredded Wheat ground, adjacent to the works

-1935 Resigned from the league at the end of the season as they could not find a suitable pitch, the facilities at Shredded Wheat no longer available to the club.
+1935 Resigned from the Spartan League at the end of the season as they could not find a suitable pitch, the facilities at Shredded Wheat no longer being available to the club.
 No suitable alternative could be found and so at the AGM held 24th July 1935 it was agreed to wind up the club.

 1937 At a meeting held on the 20th May 1937, after they were offered the facilities of Shredded Wheat FC, it was agreed to set up a new Welwyn Garden City FC.